MexHigh/Status-API/README.md

 ## Tech stack

-The frontend was built with `React 17.0.1` and `craco 6.1.1` using `node v16.20.2`.
+The frontend was built with `React 18.3.1` using `node v22.9.0`.
 For styling, Tailwind CSS was used.

-The server (API backend) was built using `go 1.20`.
+The server (API backend) was built using `go 1.23.3`.